rawrmaan/restyped/README.md

 - **Easy to learn and use.** Start using RESTyped in typically less than one minute per route

 ## How to use it
 RESTyped is a specification.
-Once you spend a few minutes typing your API using the specification below, you can use these server and client wrappers to declare and consume your API in a type-safe manner:
+Once you spend a few minutes typing your API using the spec below, you can use these server and client typings to declare and consume your API in a type-safe manner:

-- [restyped-axios](https://github.com/rawrmaan/restyped-axios) - Client wrapper for Axios to consume RESTyped APIs
+- [restyped-axios](https://github.com/rawrmaan/restyped-axios) - Client typings for Axios to consume RESTyped APIs
-- [restyped-express](https://github.com/rawrmaan/restyped-express) - Server wrapper for express to deliver RESTyped APIs
+- [restyped-express](https://github.com/rawrmaan/restyped-express) - Server typings for express to deliver RESTyped APIs (WIP)

 You can help make RESTyped more useful by typing your favorite server framework or HTTP client!